TRIBECA PENTHOUSE

 Multi-Story Addition above a Notable tribeca building

-The renovation of the historic Hope Building in Tribeca includes the addition of a new two-story penthouse.
-To accommodate the addition, the building’s deteriorated upper floors were removed and replaced with three levels of steel structure.
-Given the penthouse’s prominent location within the Tribeca Historic District, JSA produced a series of mock-ups and renderings for Public Hearing approval by the Landmarks Preservation Commission.
+The renovation of the historic Hope Building in Tribeca includes the addition of a new two‑story penthouse.
+To accommodate the penthouse, the building’s deteriorated upper floors were removed and replaced with three levels of steel structure.
+Given the residence’s prominent location within the Tribeca Historic District, JSA prepared detailed mock‑ups and renderings for Public Hearing approval by the Landmarks Preservation Commission.

-The LPC-approved design features a 75-foot-wide movable glass façade opening the sixth and seventh floors to expansive outdoor terraces.
-Precast concrete walls frame the terraces, surrounded by dense landscaping and offering dramatic views of Lower Manhattan.
-The building’s wooden water tower was reconstructed on the upper terrace to allow private views from the master suite.
+The approved design features a 75‑foot‑wide operable glass façade that opens the sixth and seventh floors to expansive terraces.
+Precast concrete walls frame the outdoor spaces, which are enveloped in dense landscaping and oriented to capture dramatic views of Lower Manhattan.
+The building’s wooden water tower was reconstructed on the upper terrace, providing a distinctive focal point and private views from the master suite.

-Inside, the elevator opens into a light-filled foyer crowned by an oval skylight.
-An indoor-outdoor kitchen connects seamlessly to an open Great Room, where the historic arched cornice provides a sculptural backdrop to the dining area and garden.
-The upper level houses the master suite—with bedroom, bath, bar, and private terrace.
-In collaboration with interior architect Eichinger Offices in Vienna and creative director Alex Wiederin, all millwork and wall panels were fabricated by Josef Göbel in Austria and meticulously installed by a New York team to realize the intricate detailing of the design.
+Inside, the elevator opens directly into a light‑filled foyer crowned by an oval skylight.
+An indoor‑outdoor kitchen connects seamlessly to an open Great Room, where the restored historic arched cornice forms a sculptural backdrop to the dining area and garden.
+The upper level contains the master suite—bedroom, bath, bar, and private terrace.

 Location: New York, NY